Recently updated on November 30th, 2024 at 11:18 am

 It follows Chris.
 She starts working at her local record store.
 But her co-workers are keeping something from her.
 They’re all members of a secret fight club who fight crime.

-It features a f/f couples, an all girl fighting club and a 90s setting.
+It features f/f couples, an all-girl fighting club and a 90s setting.
 The art style is awesome.
 Plus the found family trope works perfectly.
 And the banter between co-workers is hilarious.

 Buy on Amazon | Waterstones